Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 On the other hand, since the introduction of the latest, fully computer-based GED test version, the number of schools that recognize and accept GED College-Ready scores has steadily increased.

-Please be aware that when we say here GED (General Education Development), we refer to any of the three available high school equivalency (HSE) tests in the U.S.
+Please be aware that when we say here GED (General Education Development), we refer to any of the two available high school equivalency (HSE) tests in the U.S.

-There are states that use the TASC (Test Assessing Secondary Completion) or the HiSET (High School Equivalency Test) for this purpose and a growing number of states offer multiple options.
+There are states that use the HiSET (High School Equivalency Test) for this purpose, and a growing number of states offer multiple options.

 Your GED diploma makes you eligible for federal financial aid in the same way as a common high school credential does.